dbrgn/RPLCD/README.rst

 =======

 To test your display, please run the ``test.py`` script and confirm/verify each step with the enter key.
+If you don't use the standard wiring, make sure to add your pin numbers to the ``CharLCD`` constructor in ``test.py``.

 Resources